What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Proofs

-There appears two issues regarding the statement of proposition \ref{prop:lower_bound}: \paragraph{On the downstream target $T$.} In the original statement, $T$ is set to be the topological information of the underlying graph.
-This appears to be somewhat necessary since graph learning shall exploit topological structure.
-A possible relaxation could be to let $T$ be \emph{local topological information} considering only $\mathcal{G}^k(v)$ for any $v \in \mathcal{V}$.
-Such relaxation does not affect the result of proposition \ref{prop:lower_bound} much since we just need to restrict the analysis to certain subgraphs.
-The situation becomes more complicated if we allow $T$ to be a hybrid of feature and topological information, i.e., there are some additional randomness not captured by $T$ regarding both feature and topology.
-We left corresponding explorations to future research. \paragraph{On the independence between $X$ and $T$.} The independence assumption might not be appropriate for certain types of generating mechanisms.
+\textbf{On the independence between $X$ and $T$.} The independence assumption might not be appropriate for certain types of generating mechanisms.
 For example, in many popular probabilistic models of graph-like random graph models \cite{goldenberg2010survey} and Markov random fields \cite{wainwright2008graphical}, if we treat node features as random samples from such graph models, conditional on the graph structure, node features are correlated according to whether a path exists between the underlying nodes.
 Incorporating dependence in proposition \ref{prop:lower_bound} will result in trivial bounds in the worst case: via investigating the proof, since sums of correlated subgaussian random variables are subgaussian with a potentially much larger coefficient ($N_k$ instead of $\sqrt{N_k}$), resulting in a lower bound no greater than the variance of a single node.
 This trivial lower bound, however, cannot be improved under general dependence of node features.
 Consider the following extreme case where the underlying graph is complete, and adjacent nodes are perfectly correlated, i.e., all node features are the same with probability one.
 In this extreme case, the randomness of the entire graph boils down to the randomness of any single node in the graph, and the mutual information of any two subgraphs will thus not exceeds the entropy of a single node, with is proportional to the variance of the node if the node feature is a zero-mean random variable.
 A more careful examination of $I(U;V|T)$ under some specified dependence structure between nodes is therefore valuable, and we left it to future studies.